kumagae/Project-Trump_Twitter_EDA-and-Sentiment_Analysis/README.md

 The second phase uses VADER (Valence Aware Dictionary and Sentiment Reasoner).
 VADER lexicon is used to analyze the sentiment of the tweets.
 It is a rule-based sentiment analysis tool specifically for common social media language.
 This allows assignment of a numerical polarity value to individual words and emoji (see VADER section of notebook).
 In other words, this allows the project to measure the polarization of Trump's tweets.

 The analysis of this project can be used for any type of text sentiment analysis.
 Possible applications may be for measuring a youtube channel's comment polarization or for a product review sentiment analysis.
+Project was also used to monitor social media sentiment on Reddit for one of my previous companies.

 NOTE: This is meant to be a fun project, meant to showcase data and not make a political statement.